-7.6.
-Enforcement
+6. Enforcement

-- 7.1.6.1.
-The Council will work closely with the responsible authorities and will aim to promote the licensing objectives by targeting known high risk premises following government guidance around better regulation. - 7.2.6.2.
-In carrying out its enforcement duties with regard to the inspection of premises; and the powers to institute criminal proceedings in respect of certain offences under the Act the Council will follow its corporate enforcement policy and will endeavour to be: - Proportionate: regulators should only intervene when necessary: remedies should be appropriate to the risk posed, and costs identified and minimised: - Accountable: regulators must be able to justify decisions, and be subject to public scrutiny; - Consistent: rules and standards must be joined up and implemented fairly; - Transparent: regulators should be open, and keep regulations simple and user friendly; and - Targeted: regulation should be focused on the problem, and minimise side effects. - 7.3.6.3.
-The Council will endeavour to avoid duplication with other regulatory regimes so far as possible. - 7.4.6.4.
-The Council has adopted a risk-based inspection programme in line with government recommendations around better regulation and the principles of the Hampton Review. - 7.5.6.5.
+- 6.1.
+The Council will work closely with the responsible authorities and will aim to promote the licensing objectives by targeting known high risk premises following government guidance around better regulation. - 6.2.
+In carrying out its enforcement duties with regard to the inspection of premises; and the powers to institute criminal proceedings in respect of certain offences under the Act the Council will follow its corporate enforcement policy and will endeavour to be: - Proportionate: Regulators should only intervene when necessary.
+Remedies should be appropriate to the risk posed, and costs identified and minimised. - Accountable: Regulators must be able to justify decisions, and be subject to public scrutiny. - Consistent: Rules and standards must be joined up and implemented fairly. - Transparent: Regulators should be open, and keep regulations simple and user friendly. - Targeted: Regulation should be focused on the problem, and minimise side effects. - 6.3.
+The Council will endeavour to avoid duplication with other regulatory regimes so far as possible. - 6.4.
+The Council has adopted a risk-based inspection programme in line with government recommendations around better regulation and the principles of the Hampton Review. - 6.5.
 The main enforcement and compliance role for the council in terms of the Gambling Act 2005 will be to ensure compliance with the premises licences and other permissions which it authorises.
 The Gambling Commission will be the enforcement body for the operating and personal licences.
 Concerns about manufacture, supply or repair of gaming machines will not be dealt with by the council but will be notified to the Gambling Commission.
-In circumstances where the council believes a premises requires a premises licence for gambling activities and no such licence is in force, the council will alert the Gambling Commission. - 7.6.6.6.
-The Council will also keep itself informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of local authorities.
+In circumstances where the council believes a premises requires a premises licence for gambling activities and no such licence is in force, the council will alert the Gambling Commission.

-7.7.6.7.
+- 6.6.
+The Council will also keep itself informed of developments as regards the work of the Regulatory Delivery Division of the Department of Business Innovation and Skills in its consideration of the regulatory functions of local authorities. - 6.7.
 The Council's Enforcement Policy will be available upon request.

-8.7.
-Licensing Authority functions
+7. Licensing Authority functions

-8.1.7.1.
-Licensing Authorities are responsible under the Act for the:

-- licensing of premises where gambling activities are to take place by issuing Premises Licences - Issue of Provisional Statements - Regulation ofng members' clubs and miners' welfare institutes who wish to undertake certain gaming activities via issuing Club Gaming Permits and/or Club Machine Permits - Issuing of Club Machine Permits to Commercial Clubs - Granting of permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres - Receiving of notifications from alcohol licensed premises (under the Licensing Act 2003) for the use of two or less gaming machines - granting of Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where more than two machines are required - Registering of small society lotteries below prescribed thresholds - Issuing Prize Gaming Permits - Receiving and Endorsing of Temporary Use Notices - Receiving of Occasional Use Notices (for tracks) - Providision of of information to the Gambling Commission regarding details of licences issued (see section above on exchange of information) - MaintMaintenance of the permits and licences that are issued under these functions

-7.2.
-The Council will not be involved in licensing remote gambling at all.
-This will fall to the Gambling Commission via operator licences.
+- 7.1.
+Licensing Authorities are responsible under the Act for the: - Licensing of premises where gambling activities are to take place by issuing Premises Licences - Issuing Provisional Statements - Regulating members' clubs and miners' welfare institutes who wish to undertake certain gaming activities via issuing Club Gaming Permits and/or Club Machine Permits - Issuing Club Machine Permits to Commercial Clubs - Granting of permits for the use of certain lower stake gaming machines at unlicensed Family Entertainment Centres - Receiving notifications from alcohol licensed premises (under the Licensing Act 2003) for the use of two or less gaming machines - Granting Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where more than two machines are required - Registering small society lotteries below prescribed thresholds - Issuing Prize Gaming Permits - Receiving and endorsing Temporary Use Notices - Receiving Occasional Use Notices (for tracks) - Provision of information to the Gambling Commission regarding details of licences issued (see section above on exchange of information) - Maintenance of registers of the permits and licences that are issued under these functions - 7.2.
+The Council does not license remote gambling.
+This will fall to the Gambling Commission.